Right Arrow

 • Maintain compliance records

-The mobility aspect proves particularly valuable on construction sites where safety officers must cover large areas quickly.
-Standardized templates ensure consistency across multiple sites, while instant alerts flag hazards immediately for rapid response.
+Mobility is valuable on construction sites where safety officers must cover large areas quickly.
+Standardized templates ensure consistency across multiple locations, while real-time alerts flag hazards for timely response.

 Preparing for OSHA inspections in the AI era

 OSHA inspections follow a structured three-phase process that safety managers must navigate carefully.
-Understanding each phase and preparing accordingly can mean the difference between minor corrections and major citations.
+Understanding each phase and preparing accordingly can help avoid major citations:

 The opening conference